Canonical Quantisation of Bound and Unbound WQFT: Conclusions

 \section{Conclusions}

 In this paper we have demonstrated how the WQFT formalism can be used to describe classical two-body scattering events and bound orbits, in both perturbative coupling and self-force (SF) expansions.
 To do so we rebuilt WQFT from scratch, avoiding path integrals in favour of canonical quantisation and providing direct access to the time-evolution operator $\hat{U}(t,t_0)$.
-Matrix elements of $\hat{N}(t,t_0)=-i \hbar\log\hat{U}(t,t_0)$ with external plane wave states $|k_1\cdots k_n\rangle$ --- which can also be emitted from bound systems --- are the WQFT amplitudes $N(k_1,\ldots,k_n):=\langle k_1\cdots k_n|\hat{N}|0\rangle$, encoding all the physical data needed to describe classical observables.
+Matrix elements of $\hat{N}(t,t_0)=-i \hbar\log\hat{U}(t,t_0)$ with external plane wave states $|k_1\cdots k_n\rangle$ --- including the ones relevant for bound systems --- are the WQFT amplitudes $N(k_1,\ldots,k_n):=\langle k_1\cdots k_n|\hat{N}|0\rangle$, encoding all the physical data needed to describe classical observables.
 When expanded in the SF series, which admits a non-zero background configuration in the bulk, the amplitudes showcase an integrand-level link between scattering and bound orbits.
 Besides the non-zero background, the main subtlety for describing bound orbits is that matrix elements of $\hat{N}(t,t_0)$ are computed over a finite time interval.
 The analysis of this paper focused on a simple toy model involving a pair of charged, massive particles interacting via a scalar field $\phi(x)$, yet our approach generalises naturally to gravity and electromagnetism.

 A number of innovations were crucial to our work.
-Firstly, it is now clear that the $\hat{N}$ operator plays a vital role in the pursuit of classical physics from QFT methods \cite{Kim:2024svw,Kim:2025sey,Kim:2025olv,Brandhuber:2025igz,Damgaard:2021ipf,Damgaard:2023ttc,Alessio:2025flu}.
+Firstly, it is now clear that the $\hat{N}$ operator plays a vital role in the pursuit of classical physics from QFT methods \cite{Kim:2024svw,Kim:2025ebl,Kim:2025sey,Kim:2025olv,Kim:2025hwi,Kim:2025hpn, Brandhuber:2025igz,Damgaard:2021ipf,Damgaard:2023ttc,Alessio:2025flu}.
 The main advantage of $\hat{N}$ over $\hat{S}$ is that it is perturbatively given by the Magnus series~\eqref{eq:MagnusTerms}, rather than Dyson.
-This means that it involves causal advanced and retarded propagators, which are natural in a classical setting where boundary conditions are fixed in the past.
+This means that it involves causal retarded and advanced propagators, which are natural in a classical setting where boundary conditions are fixed in the past or in the future.
 When applying Feynman rules at tree level, which in WQFT is the situation relevant for classical physics, the Magnus series is straightforwardly applied by weighting causality flows with Murua coefficients~\eqref{murua}.
 This crucial insight is lost when adopting the path integral, which implies a time ordering of fields: